Photo from 123rf

 House hunting 1,500 miles from home reminded the pair how much they would miss their friends, their neighborhood, their house, their church community, the local parks, the Minnesota Orchestra, the St. Paul Chamber Orchestra and the numerous social networks in which they take part.
 Indeed their neighborhood sports a corps of volunteers — St. Anthony Park Seniors — that over the past 35 years has helped 3,500 people stay comfortably in their homes.

 Even rural Minnesota hangs on to many older residents and lures new ones.
-John and Christie Rasmussen (ages 70 and 67 respectively) moved to Park Rapids (population 3,700) from Omaha in 2009, after he retired from a law career that had taken them around the Midwest and south to Texas.
+John and Christie Rasmussen moved to Park Rapids (population 3,700) from Omaha in 2009, after he retired from a law career that had taken them around the Midwest and south to Texas.
 They've spent summers in the area, which is nestled in the lakes and woods of Northern Minnesota, since buying a vacation home outside town in the 1970s.

-"I get out everyday, even when it's 30 below to walk or cross-country ski on the lake," he says.
+"I get out everyday, even when it's 30 below to walk or cross-country ski on the lake," says John.
 "I can't stand to just stay around the house.
 And we go into town a lot.
 I'm at meetings or the Bella Caffe coffeeshop.
 My wife volunteers at the hospice."

 The cold doesn't daunt Pat and Paul Dove, either.
-In fact, the couple, both 78, started coming to Park Rapids to escape the summer heat of southern Indiana, where Paul was a professor of music at the University of Evansville and Pat taught culinary arts at the local high school.
+In fact, the couple started coming to Park Rapids to escape the summer heat of southern Indiana, where Paul was a professor of music at the University of Evansville and Pat taught culinary arts at the local high school.
 They moved to Minnesota in 2000 and stay at their home on a lake throughout the winter.

-"We'll go downtown almost every day.
-It's the social hub," adds Paul, who founded the summer stock Northern Light Opera Company in town.
+"We go downtown almost every day.
+It's the social hub," says Paul, who founded the summer stock Northern Light Opera Company in town.
 "They do a great job of clearing the sidewalks so it's easy to walk around."
 Main Street (known as Main Avenue) has been overhauled with wider sidewalks and narrower streets at intersections to make it easier for people on foot to cross.

-Dan Burden, the founder of the Walkable and Livable Communities Institute and a walkability expert for Blue Zones, has worked in more than 3,000 North American communities.
+Walkability expert Dan Burden has worked in more than 3,000 North American communities.
 He points to shining examples of cities that look out for older people in winter weather.

 "Depending on individuals — whether they're homeowners or business owners — to clear sidewalks is not practical," Burden says.
 "It's hard for older people, and when even just one person on a block can't shovel, the entire sidewalk's not useful for anyone."